1. How to Write an Academic Cover Letter in the UK

 Remember that a cover letter for an academic position is only one part of the job application.
 Your academic CV and cover letter make up the application together—the overall look and layout of your documents should reflect this fact.
 This means matching the font, layout, and any colours you use.
 Use a simple template, fancy templates may equal worse readability.

-One final tip: be sure to save or export your work in PDF, unless of course you’ve been asked to use another file format.
+Be sure to save or export your perfect cover letter in PDF, unless of course you’ve been asked to use another file format.
 Working in academia, you’ve probably seen more than one submission or presentation ruined by a less stable format, like *.docx.

 Was this article about an academic cover letter helpful to you?
 As different as academic jobs can be from other lines of work, the basics of job-hunting are the same.
 Is there anything I’ve mentioned here that you’d like me to elaborate upon?
 Please leave any questions, comments or experiences you have to share down below.